jeroendehaas/idris2.kak/README.md

 ## Using idris2.kak

-Once `idris2.kak` is loaded, it will set the variable `filetype` to `"idris2"`.
-Syntax highlighting is added to buffers of that file type and the value of `extra_word_chars` is set to include underscores and apostrophes.
+idris2.kak will automatically set the variable `filetype` to `"idris2"` for any file with the `idr` extension.
+Syntax highlighting is then added and the value of `extra_word_chars` is set to include underscores and apostrophes.

 That is all `idris2.kak` does by default.
 Additional functionality is provided via commands.